+The prime responsibility and commitment of the institution is to train its own Undergraduates during their rotatory internship period.
+However, it has been seen that students from outside apply for rotatory internship training to the medical institutions under University of Delhi.

+(i) Ordinarily the capacity and infrastructure of the institutions is to train only

-Certificate of provisional registration by National Medical Commission. (iii) Certificate of good character and conduct of the student from the parent college/institution. (iv) Permission of Delhi University. (v) Permission of concerned State Government. (vi) An undertaking that the student is prepared to do internship without any pay, stipend or (vii) honorarium: That he/she would follow the Internship Programme of the University of Delhi. a.
-That he/she would maintain good conduct, discipline and decorum of the institution and the authorities of the University have the right to expel him/her on misconduct, indiscipline and unsatisfactory How to select: If there is more than one applicant wishing to do internship at the institutions, they will be selected strictly on the basis of merit.
+- (a) Application of the students giving reasons to do internship and documentary proof thereof. - (b) No Objection Certificate from his/her parent institution clearly stating that institution is recognized by National Medical Commission and that during the course of his/her training from admission to his/her passing out, the college was not derecognized by National Medical Commission at any time. - (c) Permission of the University to which the above college is affiliated. - (ii) Certificate from National Medical Commission that Medical College/Institution where the student is at present studying has been recognized by the National Medical Commission from the year the student was admitted in that institution to the year of his/her passing out. - (iii) Certificate of provisional registration by National Medical Commission. - (iv) Certificate of good character and conduct of the student from the parent college/institution. - (v) Permission of Delhi University. - (vi) Permission of concerned State Government. - (vii) An undertaking that the student is prepared to do internship without any pay, stipend or honorarium: - (a) That he/she would follow the Internship Programme of the University of Delhi. - (b) That he/she would maintain good conduct, discipline and decorum of the institution and the authorities of the University have the right to expel him/her on misconduct, indiscipline and unsatisfactory work.

+How to select: If there is more than one applicant wishing to do internship at the institutions, they will be selected strictly on the basis of merit.
 While making the list, consideration will be given to all the three/four University Examinations and from the total marks 5% marks deducted for each additional attempt.
 Candidates who did not avail the chance of University Examination when it was due should not be considered a failure in that subject/s and it should be counted as first attempt and marks should not be deducted.
 Also, 5% extra marks will be allotted for distinction or medal in any subject.

 When to apply: All applications of internship alongwith relevant documents should be received between1st January to 15th April however, permission to do internship should be considered subject to availability of vacancy in the respective colleges.

-12.10 INTERNSHIP - GUIDELINES DISCIPLINE RELATED: 12.10.1 COMMUNITYMEDICINE GOAL: The aim of teaching the undergraduate student in Community Medicine is to impart such knowledge and skills that may enable him to diagnose and treat common medical illnesses and recognize the importance of community involvement.
+12.10 INTERNSHIP - GUIDELINES DISCIPLINE RELATED:

+12.10.1 COMMUNITYMEDICINE GOAL:

+The aim of teaching the undergraduate student in Community Medicine is to impart such knowledge and skills that may enable him to diagnose and treat common medical illnesses and recognize the importance of community involvement.
 He/she shall acquire competence to deal effectively with an individual and the community in the context of primary health care.
 This is to be achieved by hands-on experience in the District Hospital and Primary Health Centre.
-The details are as under: -District Hospital /Community Health Centre/Attachment to General Practitioner: A. An intern must be able to do without assistance: 1.
-An intern must: a) Be able to diagnose common ailments and advise primary care; b) Demonstrate knowledge on 'Essential drugs' and their usage; Recognize medical emergencies, resuscitate and institute initial treatment and refer to a suitable institution.
-2. An intern must be familiar with all National Health Programmes (e.g. RCH, UIP, CDD, ARI, FP, ANC, Tuberculosis, Leprosy and others), as recommended by the Ministry of Health and Family Welfare.
-3. An intern must: a) Gain full expertise in immunization against infectious disease; b) Participate in programmes related to prevention and control of locally prevalent endemic diseases including nutritional disorders:

-c) Learn skills in family welfare planning procedures;

-4. An intern must:
+The details are as under: -

+I) District Hospital /Community Health Centre/Attachment to General Practitioner:

+A. An intern must be able to do without assistance: